FinleyLabUSC/breast_cancer/README.md

 ### 8 October 2025
 - The summary behaviour of this ABM is equivalent to the old ABM for homogenous tumor initializations

+### 27 October 2025
+- Performed heterogeous testing and validated restructured behavior against original framework
+- Changed restructuring branch to MAIN branch of the repo; all other branches which use the old framework are now legacy branches